Teleki Library

-The Teleki Library (Teleki Téka, Biblioteca Teleki-Bolyai), also known as Teleki-Bolyai Library and Bibliotheca Telekiana, is a historic public library and current museum in Târgu-Mureş, Romania.
+The Teleki Library (Teleki Téka, Biblioteca Teleki-Bolyai), also known as Teleki-Bolyai Library and Bibliotheca Telekiana, is a historic public library and current museum in Târgu-Mureș, Romania.
 One of the richest Transylvanian collections of cultural artefacts, it was founded by the Hungarian Count Sámuel Teleki in 1802, at the time when Transylvania was part of the Habsburg monarchy, and has been open to the reading public ever since.
 It was among the first institutions of its kind in the Kingdom of Hungary.

 It houses over 200,000 volumes, of which many are rarities, constituting a comprehensive scientific database.
 The book collection is divided into several smaller libraries, of which the two main donations are the original 40,000-volume Teleki Library and the 80,000-volume Bolyai Library; the rest, grouped as the Miscellaneous Collection, is made up of several private libraries, volumes previously held by religious schools and those of a Franciscan monastery.
 Overall, the library constitutes a collection of most traditional types of Transylvanian book.